At a glance

 A comprehensive data classification policy can increase visibility into how data is being collected and processed, reallocate resources to other strategic projects, and minimize operational risk by ensuring regulatory compliance.

-Having a clear data classification system is the first step towards understanding how, when, and why your company is processing personally identifiable information (PII) or sensitive data.
+Having clear data classification procedures is the first step towards understanding how, when, and why your company is processing personally identifiable information (PII) or sensitive data.

 Classification makes it easier to understand what kind of information is being collected, where it's stored, and who has access to it.
 It also lays a strong foundation for implementing a data privacy compliance program.